 Often it is the one thing that can help clear up skin, once and for all.

-It's similar to glycolic acid in that the exfoliation action also stimulates cell renewal—which means healthier, stronger skin in the long term.
+The exfoliation action also stimulates cell renewal—which helps with healthier, stronger skin in the long term.

-This is much more beneficial than using benzol peroxide, which works by drying up blemishes and oil, and can be effective.
-However it can be severely drying and completely unbalance skin, making the problem worse in the long run.
+This is much more beneficial than using benzoyl peroxide, which works by drying up blemishes and oil, and can be effective but severely drying.
+BP can also completely unbalance skin, making the problem worse in the long run.